Sanofi (SNY) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the drugmaker had gained 1.15% over the past month, outpacing the Medical sector's gain of 0.84% and lagging the S&P 500's gain of 4.06% in that time.
+Heading into today, shares of the drugmaker had gained 0.54% over the past month, outpacing the Medical sector's loss of 0.75% and lagging the S&P 500's gain of 5.73% in that time.

 Wall Street will be looking for positivity from Sanofi as it approaches its next earnings report date.
 This is expected to be February 3, 2023.
-In that report, analysts expect Sanofi to post earnings of $0.90 per share.
-This would mark year-over-year growth of 13.92%.
-Meanwhile, our latest consensus estimate is calling for revenue of $11.51 billion, up 0.68% from the prior-year quarter.
+On that day, Sanofi is projected to report earnings of $0.90 per share, which would represent year-over-year growth of 13.92%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.51 billion, up 0.68% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Sanofi.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Sanofi.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.26% higher.
-Sanofi is currently sporting a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 2.26% higher.
+Sanofi is currently a Zacks Rank #2 (Buy).

-In terms of valuation, Sanofi is currently trading at a Forward P/E ratio of 11.15.
-Its industry sports an average Forward P/E of 14.63, so we one might conclude that Sanofi is trading at a discount comparatively.
+Investors should also note Sanofi's current valuation metrics, including its Forward P/E ratio of 11.09.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.29.

-Meanwhile, SNY's PEG ratio is currently 1.15.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-SNY's industry had an average PEG ratio of 1.8 as of yesterday's close.
+Investors should also note that SNY has a PEG ratio of 1.14 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.74 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 46, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report